 Following the Sprint Showdown and All-Star races, the Cup series will remain in its home base of North Carolina for another week before returning in mid-October.
 Considered one of the "majors" in NASCAR, the Coca-Cola 600 is the longest Sprint Cup Series race on the schedule.
 With the longer format, endurance is the key for the drivers behind the wheel and the equipment in which they are piloting.

-Charlotte Motor Speedway is one of three 1.5-mile quad-oval tracks that feature 24-degrees of corner banking.
-In addition to the aforementioned exhibition races, fantasy owners can review results from the other two cookie-cutter venues, Atlanta Motor Speedway and Texas Motor Speedway.
-This trio is the most similar set of tracks on the circuit, hosting a total of five races.
+Charlotte Motor Speedway is one of three 1.5-mile quad-oval tracks that feature 24 degrees of corner banking.
+In addition to the aforementioned exhibition races, fantasy owners can review past performance from the other two cookie-cutter venues, Atlanta Motor Speedway and Texas Motor Speedway.
+This trio is the set of tracks with the most similarity on the circuit, hosting a total of five races.
 Astute fantasy owners can hit a lot of sleeper picks by watching the trends that develop across these sites.

 Drivers to keep an eye on

 Edwards captured the pole for the All-Star Race but did not lead a lap and finished 10th in a field of 22 drivers.
 In the points races at CMS, he's finished inside the top 10 in three straight starts and hasn't finished outside the top 20 since 2009.
 Edwards is riding a streak of three finishes of seventh or better and has done so a total of seven times in 11 starts this season.

 Of his 15 career victories, Kahne has won four times at Charlotte and three more at Atlanta and Texas combined.
 Over the last three CMS races, Kahne has finished eighth or better, with more than 90 percent of the laps spent in the top 15 each time, highlighted by a victory in last year's Coca-Cola 600.